 This is a great set of guidelines to begin working out loud yourself.
 If your goal is to spark interest in working out loud in others within the organization try these best practices as well:

 - Provide coaching and mentorship.
-Some people will be afraid or uncomfortable about sharing, others will share too much, or too often.
+Some people will be afraid or uncomfortable sharing with their colleagues, while others will share too much, or too often.
 It’s useful to have someone who can be a sounding board for what and when to share, and to provide feedback along the way.

 - Make it easy.
 Choose a solution that’s easy-to-use and includes mobile apps, browser extensions, email compatibility, single sign-on, and integrates with commonly used applications.